Values for Substitution Variables

 The variable value is your primary reporting currency.

-Specify the variable by the currency, followed by the _Reporting suffix.
+Specify the variable by the currency, then add the _Reporting suffix.

 "USD_Reporting"